DataScienceUIBK/TriviaHG/README.md

 ## Model Performance

-In this folder, you'll find the generated hints and their evaluation values for convergence and familiarity quality attributes.
+In this folder, you will find the generated hints and their evaluation values for convergence and familiarity quality attributes.
 Refer to the table below for the results across different models.

 |        Model        | Convergence | Familiarity |
 |---------------------|-------------|-------------|